helmuthdu/web-components/packages/custom-elements/README.md

 window.customElements.define('ce-alert', Alert);
 ```

-#### Add behaviour to the new Custom Element
+#### Add behavior to the new Custom Element

-Before we move forward we need to understand some key concepts:
+Before we move forward, we need to understand some key concepts:

 ##### The Shadow DOM